Coboundaries of 3-IETs: Abstract

 \section{Abstract}

-In this note, we investigate the coboundaries of interval exchange transformations of 3 intervals (3-IETs).
-More precisely, we show that a differentiable function with absolutely continuous derivative with bounded variation, whose integral and integral of its derivative is 0, is a coboundary for typical 3-IET if and only if the values at the endpoints of the domain are zero.
-We also show the existence of rare counterexamples for both cases of possible values at the endpoints of the interval.
-We obtain our result by studying the properties of associated skew products.
+In this note, we investigate coboundaries of interval exchange transformations of three intervals, or 3-{IET}s.
+More precisely, we study differentiable functions whose derivative is absolutely continuous, and whose integral is zero and whose derivative also has integral zero.
+We show that these functions are coboundaries for a typical 3-{IET} if and only if their values at the endpoints of the domain are zero.
+We also show the existence of exceptional counterexamples for both possible endpoint behaviors.
+Our results are obtained by studying the properties of associated skew products.